 Assessment on the basis of comments posted in Blackboard and participation in class (50%) and term paper ( 50%).

 In order to pass the course, students must obtain an overall mark of 5.50 (=6) or higher.
-The deadline for the submission of the term paper will be announced in BB.
+The deadline for the submission of the term paper is the third week of June.
 Late submissions will be awarded a 6 maximum.
 Students who do not submit a term paper automatically fail the course.
 (The paper deadline mentioned in uSis is a fictional date for administration purposes only.
 The actual date will be communicated by the convenor of the course.)

 The course is an integrated whole.
 The final examination and the assignments must be completed in the same academic year.
 No partial marks can be carried over into following years.

 We will work on the basis of a reading list put on Blackboard.